‘Realist turn’: Polish support for Ukraine shifts as war enters third year

 Poland threw its full weight behind Ukraine after Russia’s invasion two years ago.
 Now, relations are more vulnerable.

-Warsaw, Ukraine – On the first anniversary of Russia’s invasion of Ukraine last February, Poland’s Prime Minister Mateusz Morawiecki paid a surprise visit to Kyiv.
+Warsaw, Poland – On the first anniversary of Russia’s invasion of Ukraine last February, Poland’s Prime Minister Mateusz Morawiecki paid a surprise visit to Kyiv.

 Standing next to Volodymyr Zelenskyy in a khaki jacket to match the Ukrainian president’s wartime style, he brought with him the first delivery of Leopard tanks, a solidarity gesture worthy of a good neighbour.